 A few weeks ago I decided to use the newspaper into making an ornament.

-First, I made my own mod podge glue.
-It’s very simple: just pour a bottle of school glue into a glass (I used an empty salsa jar), and then fill it half-way with water (or one-third, depending on the size of the jar/glue), and then shake it up.
+First, I made my own mod podge glue and it was very simple to make.
+Just pour a bottle of school glue into a glass (I used an empty salsa jar), and then fill it halfway with water (or one-third, depending on the size of the jar/glue), and then shake it up.
 You can click here to read about how strong the glue is and how resourceful it is while fixing up any kinds of repairs present in and around the house.

 Next I bought a cardboard “N” at Michaels for about a $1 and started cutting out sections of the newspaper to paste on the letter.
 I made sure to cut things that would date the ornament: stocks from the day, the weather (that’s right, “Carolinas: Showers”), President Obama, and what happened in sports that weekend.
 I first pasted the backside, and then covered the front.
 Next I layered the ornament with mod podge and let it dry.
 The last step is to find a ribbon and hang it on your beautiful tree!

 Voila!
 A keepsake ornament we’ll be able to enjoy and reminisce for Christmases to come.
 This would also make a cute idea using newspaper for a baby’s birthday.
 The best part is, I have a lot of newspaper left for future crafts.
 Any other wedding newspaper ideas you can think of? :)